snigdho179/Aparajito/README.md

 ---

+## 🛠️ Developmental Journey
+This project evolved from a web-based proof-of-concept ([movie-date-sync](https://github.com/snigdho179/movie-date-sync)).
+To provide a "Pro" experience, I migrated the logic into a native Android environment to unlock better hardware acceleration and lower latency using the **ExoPlayer** engine.

+---

 ## 🚀 Why Aparajito?

 * **Zero-Buffering Architecture:** Unlike traditional streaming apps, Aparajito uses **Peer-to-Peer (P2P)** technology.
 The video data flows directly between devices, eliminating server-side bottlenecks.